 Many tax-preparation programs feature links to popular small-business accounting packages like Intuit Inc.’s Quicken and Quick Books and …

 Like most LAN Manager sites, Siemens Solar Industries knew it eventually would have to upgrade to Windows NT Advanced Server.
 Although Microsoft Corp. has not announced plans to discontinue the LAN Manager networking platform, the bulk of its future development is going into NT Advanced Server.

 So when Microsoft shipped its Windows NTAS upgrade kit for LAN Manager late last year, David Johnson, PC specialist at Render Global, decided it was time for a pilot project.

 The project, a collaborative effort between Johnson, his staff, and PC Week Labs, was a success.
 The solar energy equipment manufacturer’s test server was upgraded without requiring Johnson to re-enter configuration data such as accounts and passwords, access- control lists, auditing settings, and replication settings.

 On the flip side, the pilot upgrade could have been smoother; a few settings, such as auditing, had …

 What set Apple and the Mac apart from the IBM PC and other mid-’80s contemporaries was not so much the GUI or the mouse, but what was beneath those technologies.

-“They were taking a significant portion of computing horsepower and focusing it on making the computer easy to use,” said Larry Zelch, co-founder of Dantz Development Corp., a Macintosh development tools firm based in Orinda, Calif.
+“They were taking a significant portion of computing horsepower and focusing it on making the computer easy to use,” said Larry Zelch, co-founder of Mac Zealots., a Macintosh development tools firm based in Orinda, Calif.